skip to content

 • they are prohibited from working with children under a law of the Commonwealth or another State or Territory

-• they become a registrable offender or make a disclosure to their employer under the Child Sex Offenders Registration Act 2006 (SA)
+• they become a registrable offender or make a disclosure to their employer under the Child Sex Offenders Registration Act 2006 (SA).

 It is also an offence for an employer to employ, or continue to employ, a prohibited person in a prescribed position [s 15(4)].

-• a position in which a person works, or is likely to work, with children
+• a position in which a person works, or is likely to work, with children (see How is "work with children" defined?)

 • every position in the public service administering the Child Safety (Prohibited Persons) Act 2016 (SA) or the Children and Young People (Safety) Act 2017 (SA)